 Capital Expenditures

-- legal and engineering fees, and other expenses related to the purchase of the property (transfer taxes, relocation costs, etc.)
+- legal and engineering fees, and other expenditures related to the purchase of the property (transfer duties, relocation costs, etc.)

 - the purchase price of items rented out with the property (such as the stove, refrigerator or furniture in a furnished apartment) and replacements

-You can deduct certain capital expenditures in the calculation of your income for the year in which they were incurred, rather than adding them to the cost of the building.
+You can deduct certain capital expenditures in the calculation of your income for the year in which they were incurred, instead of adding them to the capital cost of the rental property.

-Eligible renovation or alteration expenses to improve access to a building
+Eligible renovation or alteration expenditures to improve access to a building

 You can deduct any amount paid in the year for renovations or alterations to a building that you use mainly to earn income if the renovations or alterations are made to: